This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
-Caregivers will monitor you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you will be taken to your hospital room.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you will be taken to your hospital room.
 Your incision will be covered by a bandage.
 This bandage keeps the area clean and dry to help prevent infection.
 It is normal for urine to leak out of the incision for a few days after surgery.
-A caregiver may remove the dressing soon after surgery to check the incision.
+A healthcare provider may remove the dressing soon after surgery to check the incision.

 - Intake and output of liquids may need to be tracked.
-Your caregivers may need to track the amount of liquid you are getting.
+Your healthcare providers may need to track the amount of liquid you are getting.
 They may also need to know how much you are urinating.
-Caregivers may need to strain your urine to check for stones.
-Do not flush your urine down the toilet unless caregivers say it is okay.
+Healthcare providers may need to strain your urine to check for stones.
+Do not flush your urine down the toilet unless healthcare providers say it is okay.

 - A ureteral stent is a small tube that is placed inside your ureter.
 The ureters take urine from your kidneys to your bladder.
 Your stent may come through your skin and be connected to a urine collection bag.
 The stent helps urine and pieces of kidney stone pass out of your body.